Your Guide to Liability Car Insurance

 If your insurance doesn’t cover all of the costs, the other party can take you to court to cover any remaining expenses above and beyond the maximum coverage amount.

-The average cost of minimum car insurance, which includes liability coverage and other state-mandated coverages, is $928.
-Remember that prices vary depending on where you live, your age, and other car insurance rate factors.
+The average cost of minimum car insurance—which includes liability coverage and other state-mandated coverages—is $928 a year or $77 a month.
+But prices vary depending on where you live, your age, and other car insurance rate factors.

 Here are the average annual rates for state minimum car insurance coverage in every state, plus the District of Columbia.